Stranmor/gemini-proxy-key-rotation-rust/README.md

 ## Logging

-*   Logging is implemented using the `tracing` crate.
+*   Logging uses the `tracing` crate.
-*   Log levels can be controlled via the `RUST_LOG` environment variable.
+*   Control verbosity via the `RUST_LOG` environment variable.
-*   **Default:** If `RUST_LOG` is not set, it defaults to the `info` level (equivalent to `RUST_LOG=info`).
+*   **Default:** `info` (if `RUST_LOG` is not set).
 *   **Examples:**
     *   `RUST_LOG=debug`: Show debug messages for all crates.
     *   `RUST_LOG=gemini_proxy_key_rotation_rust=debug`: Show debug messages only for this proxy.
     *   `RUST_LOG=warn,gemini_proxy_key_rotation_rust=trace`: Show trace messages for the proxy, warn for others.
-*   Set the environment variable before running the application (either locally or via `-e RUST_LOG=debug` in `docker run`).
+*   Set the environment variable before running (e.g., `export RUST_LOG=debug` locally, or `-e RUST_LOG=debug` in `docker run`).

 ## Error Handling

-*   The proxy attempts to forward underlying HTTP status codes from the target API (e.g., 400 Bad Request, 500 Internal Server Error).
+*   Forwards underlying HTTP status codes from the target API (e.g., 400, 500) when possible.
-*   If a key results in a `429 Too Many Requests` response, the proxy logs a warning, marks that specific key as rate-limited, and automatically tries the next available key for subsequent requests.
-The limited key becomes available again after its reset time (daily 10:00 Moscow Time).
+*   `429 Too Many Requests` from target: Logs a warning, marks the key as rate-limited, and retries with the next available key.
+Limited keys reset daily (10:00 Moscow Time).
-*   If *all* keys are currently rate-limited, the proxy returns a `503 Service Unavailable` status code.
+*   `503 Service Unavailable`: Returned by the proxy if *all* configured keys are currently rate-limited.
-*   Configuration errors (invalid YAML, invalid URLs, no keys found) are logged during startup, and the proxy will exit.
+*   `502 Bad Gateway`: Returned if there's a network error connecting to the target API or upstream proxy.
-*   Network errors during forwarding (e.g., connection refused to the target API or upstream proxy) result in a `502 Bad Gateway` status code.
+*   Configuration errors: Logged on startup, causing the proxy to exit.
-*   Authentication errors (`401 Unauthorized` or similar) from the target API usually indicate an invalid or revoked API key being used by the proxy.
-Double-check that your API keys are valid and correctly entered in the configuration or environment variables.
+*   Authentication errors from target (e.g., `401`, `403`): Usually indicate an invalid or revoked API key provided to the proxy.
+Check your keys.

 ## Project Structure